-The batch of 17 TLDs was found to have an intrinsic precision of $\pm 1.5\%$.
-The batch of 28 TLDs was found to have an intrinsic precision of $\pm 1.6\%$.
-The thermoluminescent dosimetric system allow individual dose measurements with an expected overall uncertainty lower than $\pm 3\%$.
-This overall uncertainty is less than $\pm 5\%$, the action level recommended by ICRU (ICRU, 1976).
+The batch of 17 TLDs was found to have an intrinsic precision of \pm 1.5%.
+The batch of 28 TLDs was found to have an intrinsic precision of \pm 1.6%.
+The thermoluminescent dosimetric system enables individual dose measurements to be made with an expected overall uncertainty lower than \pm 3%.
+This overall uncertainty is $< \pm$ 5%, the action level recommended by ICRU (1976).

-The TLD response with dose was plotted versus the dose for each batch.
-The data are presented in Figures 1 and 2.
+The TLD response (integrated output current from TLD reader in nanoCoulombs) with dose was plotted versus the dose for each batch.
+The data are presented in Figs. 1 and 2.
 A formula proposed by Mayles et al. (2000) was applied to correct for the effect of supralinearity on the TLD response.
-Figures 1 and 2 show a linear region up to about 1 Gy, from which the TLD response becomes supralinear, consistent with the literature (Van Dam and Marinello, 1994; Mayles et al., 2000).
-The linear fits to the experimental data corrected by the formula proposed by Mayles et al. (2000) showed a correlation coefficient equal to 1, showing its appllicability in clinical practice.
+Figs. 1 and 2 show a linear region up to about 1 Gy, above which the TLD response becomes supralinear, consistent with the literature (Van Dam and Marinello, 1994; Mayles et al., 2000).
+The linear fits to the experimental data corrected by the formula proposed by Mayles et al. (2000) showed a correlation coefficient equal to 1, showing its applicability in clinical practice.